Encourage, don’t stifle! Using free play and crafts, here’s how to nurture your child’s creativity and cultivate a love of learning and imagination.

-Sometimes parents find themselves taking over children’s crafts.
-We see these amazing projects on Pinterest, gather all the materials, and direct every nuance in what is supposed to be their creative time.
+Sometimes we find ourselves taking over children’s crafts.
+We see these amazing projects on Pinterest, gather the materials, and direct every nuance in what is supposed to be their creative time.
 We’ve hijacked their projects.

 A wonderful way to nurture our kids’ creative streak (or any work ethic, for that matter) is to provide a physical space for them to do so.
 A child-size table and chair in a corner of the room would provide enough space to create, such as for painting, writing, drawing or sculpting.

 Our kitchen has a little nook where we’ve designated one corner as our son’s “painting studio.”
 It happened by accident.
 We didn’t want paint on the carpet and so set his table on the tile floor of the kitchen.